 Sacramento, CA — California’s 3rd District Appellate Court denied a Jackson, CA man’s appeal to overturn a 2018 conviction for mayhem and conspiracy following an extended series of “stalkings” involving an area weatherman.

-In 2014 Jackson, CA resident David Johanson sued television station KCRA when the weatherman wrongly predicted a nice day.
+In 2017 Jackson, CA resident David Johanson sued television station KCRA when the weatherman wrongly predicted a beautiful day.
 According to Mr. Johanson, he ended up getting caught in the rain, causing him to catch the flu, miss a week of work, and purchase medication.
 He sued for $1,000, claiming that the incident caused him stress.

 After Mr. Johanson’s lawsuit was dismissed, he decided to take investigative matters into his own hands and start following the KCRA personality [his name has been redacted due to a court order] to, in Mr. Johanson’s words, “find out who’s giving him the orders to make up stuff about our skies.”

-Over the course of the next year, he secretly, and sometimes not so secretly, trailed the weatherman, recording his every move and publishing his finding to his now defunct website thetruthabouttheweather.com.
-Around August of 2014, the weatherman noticed that Mr. Johanson was following him, and took out a restraining order forbidding the 59-year-old conspiracy theorist from coming within 100 yards of him.
+Over the course of the next year, he secretly, and sometimes not so quietly, trailed the weatherman, recording his every move and publishing his finding to his now-defunct website thetruthabouttheweather.com.
+Around August of 2017, the weatherman noticed that Mr. Johanson was following him, and took out a restraining order forbidding the 59-year-old conspiracy theorist from coming within 100 yards of him.

 This only escalated Mr. Johanson’s behavior.

-In the ensuing months, Mr. Johanson began placing listening devices on the weatherman’s property and after other spying devices were discovered, he was a arrested, tried in 2015 and sentenced to over 4 years in jail.
-He filed an appeal this year and the 3rd District reject it and added an additional year to his sentence for contempt.
+In the ensuing months, Mr. Johanson began placing listening devices on the weatherman’s property.
+After other spying devices were discovered, he was arrested, tried in 2015, and sentenced to over four years in jail.
+He filed an appeal this year, and the 3rd District rejected it and added a year to his sentence for contempt.

-Mr. Johanson’ says he plans to appeal once more, even though there is no process to appeal an appeal in California.
+Mr. Johanson’ says he plans to appeal once more, even though there is no process to request an appeal in California.